Ohio House expels former Republican speaker in historic vote

 Reps.
 Brian Stewart and Mark Fraizer, both Republicans representing districts that border Householder’s, encouraged their colleagues to “do the right thing” and remove Householder from his seat.

+“If racketeering, bribery and money laundering do not constitute disorderly conduct, then frankly nothing ever could,” Stewart said.

-“This has been a distraction.
-This has been a stain on the institution and it is time for us to come together as one body,” Fraizer said, adding that “this institution is greater than any one man.”
+Frazier called the indictment a stain on the institution and said, “it is time for us to come together as one body.”
+Among other Republicans voting to expel their GOP colleague was current Speaker Bob Cupp.

 Householder and four associates were arrested in July in an investigation connected to legislation containing a ratepayer-funded bailout of two Ohio nuclear power plants.
 The $1 billion rescue would have added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.